St. Mary's Shoals Park has preserved what wild Florida looked like a century in the past. The park opened

 flanked by the St. Mary's River on its northern boundary.
 Fishing ponds, pavilions, restrooms, and

 water access are available for public usage.
 There is also public access to nearly 2 miles of the

 tannin-stained St. Mary's River and white sandy shores.

 St. Mary Shoals Park encompasses 2,568 acres consisting of separate facilities and trail systems for OHV operators and "EQU-PED(AL)" visitors.
 What is an "EQU-PED(AL)"?
 "EQU-PED(AL)" refers to equestrian, pedestrian, hikers, cyclists and any other foot traffic.

 Both the EQU-PED(AL) and OHV parks are open 7 days a week from sunrise to sunset all year long.
 Please note that park facilities may be closed during severe weather due to unsafe conditions.
 In the event of a closure notices will be posted online and on-site, and the facilities will reopen as soon as possible.

-We are not currently collecting fees but will be starting soon.
 Fees were established by the Baker County Board of County Commissioners on March 21, 2017 by